-I have spent the last couple weeks enjoying a storm of questions from everyone who entered my “Best Next Step” giveaway.
+I have spent the last couple of weeks enjoying a storm of questions from everyone who entered my “Best Next Step” giveaway.
 I have learned a lot!
 The questions were so interesting, and my thoughts and replies so universal, that I thought they would make a great series on the blog.
 So you will soon be seeing all kinds of businesses in various stages of growth, wondering what to do next.
-And you will be seeing my ideas for how to proceed forward most efficiently and ambitiously.
+And you will see my ideas for how to proceed forward most efficiently and ambitiously.
 I hope you’ll enjoy these!
 First up is Nik Naks Fused Glass.

 Nik Naks Fused Glass